core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Relaxed statements on sending error messages (see Section 6).

-* Added explicit step on computing the counter signature for outgoing messages (see Sections 6.1 and 6.3).
+* Added explicit step on computing the countersignature for outgoing messages (see Sections 6.1 and 6.3).

 * Handling of just created Recipient Contexts in case of unsuccessful message verification (see Sections 6.2 and 6.4).